Navy SEAL acquitted of murder sues his former lawyers

 - Pete Carroll: Ziggy Ansah could play 'considerably' vs. Saints; officials didn't see hit on Russell Wilson WATCH

+“It’s disappointing it’s come to this, but I’m confident the court will sort it out in the most appropriate manner,” Stackhouse said in an email to the AP.

-The San Diego Union-Tribune reported the lawsuit Monday.
+The San Diego Union-Tribune was the first to report the lawsuit.

-Gallagher was acquitted of murder in the death of an Islamic State militant.
+Gallagher was accused of murder in the death of a wounded Islamic State captive in Iraq in 2017, along with the shootings of civilians and posing with the dead militant in photos.
+A jury of combat veterans acquitted him of all charges except one count for posing with a human casualty.
+They sentenced Gallagher to a reduction in rank from chief petty to petty officer 1st class, which could affect his pay and retirement.

+The sentence must still be approved by a higher authority in the military justice system.